 Food Channel Finds is our way of bringing information and opinion on some of the latest products to hit the market.
-These might be interesting food items seen as we walk a trade show, on a grocery shelf, at a food event, or often, from press releases enticing us to put them to the test to see how they deliver.
+These might be interesting food items or equipment seen as we walk a trade show, on a grocery shelf, at a food event, or often, from press releases enticing us to put them to the test to see how they deliver.

 Aroma Housewares Digital Multi-Cooker

 One-pot cookers are all the rage.
 Not to mention vegetable steamers, rice cookers…it’s all about convenience, depth of flavor and versatility when it comes to this category.
 We recently put the Aroma Housewares 20-Cup Digital Rice Cooker/Slow Cooker/Food Steamer to the test.

 This multi-cooker offers the ability to make restaurant-quality rice, healthy steamed meals, and delicious one-pot dishes in an easy-to-clean, family-capacity, intuitive machine.
 The cooker has the capacity to prepare up to 20 cups of any variety of rice and, once it’s finished cooking, it automatically switches to a warming function.
 You can also steam fresh vegetables in a vegetable tray that sits above the rice, allowing them to steam while the rice cooks, packing in the flavor – and maintaining healthy nutrients.

 At the touch of a button, you transform the rice cooker/vegetable steamer into a 4-quart slow cooker, perfect for soups, stews, risotto, pasta and even desserts like cobbler.
 Its Sauté-Then-Simmer (STS) function further automates the process.
 Once heated, it keeps your one-pot meal perfectly heated.
 It also has a 15-hour delay timer for multi-tasking.